full-path/ridesheet/src/technical-guide/configuration.md

 `localTimeZone`
 : The time zone used for all date/time calculations (e.g. "America/New_York"); see [all timezone codes](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)

+`logLevel`
+: Sets what type of events are recorded in the `Debug Log` sheet; "normal" only logs errors, "verbose" mode will log most events and actions

 `providerName`
 : The name of your organization